ldn-softdev/jtc/README.md

  apples - capabilities that employ both tools)
 - the rest of judgement is up to you!

-#### 6. numerical accuracy
+#### 6. numerical precision
- - upon parsing `jq` is converting JSON numerical values into an internal digital representation and outputs back into a symbolic form.
+ - upon parsing `jq` is converting JSON numerical values into an internal digital representation and outputs back from it.
- Such approach may cause a deviation in the numerical values representation and some accuracy loss:
+ Such approach may cause a deviation in the numerical values representation and some precision loss:
  ```
  bash $ echo "0.99999999999999999" | jq .
  1
  bash $
  ```
- - `jtc` will always keep the numerical data they way it's given, while validating the numericals upon parsing in accordance with JSON specification, thus no loss or change of the numerical representation may ever occur:
+ - `jtc` will always preserve the numerical data they way it's given, while validating the numericals upon parsing in accordance with JSON specification, thus no loss or change of the numerical representation may ever occur:
  ```
  bash $ echo "0.99999999999999999" | jtc